• Skip to primary navigation

 4. Google Analytics

-Whenever working with a school, the first thing I check is if they are using Google Analytics.
+Whenever working with a school, the first thing we check is if they are using Google Analytics.
 This tool is absolutely invaluable to your digital marketing allowing you to measure each and every aspect of your digital marketing.
 Not sure if you already have it on your website?
 Right-click on a webpage to view your source code and search ‘UA-‘.
 You’ll soon see the code if it’s already on your website.
 Depending on the outcome you’ll want to:

 • Gain access to, or create a Google Analytics account